Vietnam.vn - Nền tảng quảng bá Việt Nam

 Caffeine in tea can cause insomnia if consumed in large amounts.
 Photo: Freepik

 Chocolate is made from cocoa beans.
 The amount of caffeine in cocoa preparations varies, the more cocoa, the higher the caffeine content.
-30g of dark chocolate contains about 12 mg of caffeine.
-Bitter chocolate has a higher concentration of caffeine than sweet chocolate and milk chocolate.
+30g of dark chocolate contains about 12mg of caffeine.
+Bitter chocolate has a higher concentration of caffeine than sweet chocolate or milk chocolate.

-Chewing gum is soft, chewy and contains caffeine.
+Chewing gum is soft, flexible and contains caffeine.
 The body absorbs caffeine faster when chewing gum because the cells lining the mouth absorb it quickly.
-Chewing gum contains caffeine which increases alertness and concentration, but is not good for sleep.
+Chewing gum contains caffeine, which increases alertness and concentration, but is not good for sleep.

 Dr. Tien added that insomnia is not only caused by caffeine but also by many other factors such as increased free radicals, stress, and negative environmental impacts.

 Dr. Tien said that natural nutrients can protect and care for the brain.
 For example, extracts from blueberries and ginkgo biloba have antioxidant properties, activating natural free radical-fighting enzymes in the body.
-This improves blood flow to the brain, helps restore nerve connections and nerve transmission functions, and helps improve insomnia.
+This improves blood flow to the brain, helps restore nerve connections and nerve transmission functions, and contributes to improving insomnia.

 Fruit juice provides antioxidants and many vitamins and minerals that are beneficial for the brain.
 Photo: Freepik